 FIAA hosts a variety of events for students and alumni throughout the year.
-These events include the Welcome Alumni Stars iTea, November Convocation Reception, Holiday Joint Social with the Special Library Association (SLA) and the Toronto Special Libraries and Information Services (T-SLIS), the Ontario Library Association (OLA) Super Conference Reception, and the Spring Reunion.
+These events include a Alumni Stars mentor events, November Convocation Reception, Holiday Joint Social with the Special Library Association (SLA) and the Toronto Special Libraries and Information Services (T-SLIS), the Ontario Library Association (OLA) Super Conference Reception, and the Alumni Reunion.
 The social committee may host other events, either for alumni or students, or both.
 Volunteers are needed to assist at events, and with advance promotion and invitations.

 Social Media Committee & Website

-FIAA uses a variety of social media to keep in touch and communicate with our fellow alums.
+FIAA uses a variety of social media to keep in touch and communicate with our fellow alumni.
 We have a Facebook page, a LinkedIn group, and a Twitter account.
-Members of this team will make sure all our social media tools are up-to-date with our latest announcements, promote and post FIAA events, and look for other ways to connect online with our alumni.
-We also have space here on the iSchool website and are building our own website.
+Members of this team ensure all our social media tools are up-to-date with our latest announcements, promote and post FIAA events, and look for other ways to connect online with our alumni.
+We also have a section here on the Faculty of Information website and send out a bi-monthly electronic newsletter.

 Job Shadowing Committee

-Sponsored by FIAA, the annual Job Shadowing Program takes iSchool students into libraries, archives, and information systems-related workplaces for a half-day or a day, so that students may observe the working life of an information professional.
-Members of this team work together to recruit host employers, promote the program, manage the shadowing opportunities, manage the matching process, thank host employers, and arrange for evaluations as needed.
+FIAA works with the Faculty of Information Careers office to help facilitate the annual Job Shadowing Program.
+This program takes Faculty of Information students into libraries, archives, and information systems-related workplaces for a half-day or a day, so that students may observe the working life of an information professional.
+The Careers office and members of this team work together to recruit host employers, promote the program, manage the shadowing opportunities, manage the matching process, thank host employers, and arrange for evaluations as needed.

 Ask-an-Alum Mentoring Committee

-The Ask-An-Alum program of alumni who have volunteered to respond to inquiries is listed on the iSchool website, and is also included in Informed magazine.
+The Ask-An-Alum program of alumni who have volunteered to respond to inquiries from students and other alumni is listed on the Faculty of Information website.
 Members of this team work on ways to add structure to the program; build a roster of volunteer mentors from diverse areas of expertise, interest, and practice; and, match mentors with mentees.

 Grants & Awards Committee

-FIAA offers conference grants to iSchool Masters students.
-Members of this team will put out the call for grants, collect grant applications, review the applications, and recommend which applications should be accepted.
+Conference and Research grants are offered to Faculty of Information Masters students.
+Members of this FIAA committee will put out the call, collect and review grant applications, and recommend which applications should be accepted.

 FIAA also offers two outstanding alumni awards: one to an outstanding graduating student, and one to an outstanding member of the alumni.
-Members of this team will put out the calls for nominees, collect nominations, evaluate the nominations, and recommend the award winners.
+Members of this committee will put out the calls for nominees, collect, review and evaluate the nominations, and recommend the award winners.